MichalSmyk/golden-square-python/phase_2/design_recipe_ex_2.md

-# {{PROBLEM}} Function Design Recipe
+# Grammar check Function Design Recipe

-Copy this into a `recipe.md` in your project and fill it out.

 ## 1. Describe the Problem

-_Put or write the user story here.
-Add any clarifying notes you might have._
+As a user
+So that I can improve my grammar
+I want to verify that a text starts with a capital letter and ends with a suitable sentence-ending punctuation mark.

 ## 2. Design the Function Signature